r-darwish/idnt/README.md

 ## Supported operating systems and application providers

-Only Windows at the moment. macOS support will follow soon.
+macOS and Windows.
+Linux support will follow soon.